alasidig/KinectRecord/README.md

 Use Stop Recording button to stop and save the recorded sample.

-The color is saved to .mp4, the depth to _d.mat the skeleton to _s.mat
+The color is saved to .mp4, the depth to _d.mat the skeleton to _s.mat, the leap motion readings to _lcm.mat